About arc42

 These architectural principles provide a solid foundation for the YOVI platform, ensuring that the system remains flexible, scalable, and easily evolves as new game variants or features are introduced.

 8.5.
-Development concepts
+Development Concepts

 The development process of the YOVI platform follows a set of practices intended to ensure code quality and smooth collaboration among team members.